-For more information, see "Java-enabling a database" on page 89 of the book ASA Programming Guide.
+For more information, see "Java-enabling a database" [ASA Programming Guide, page 84].

 Omit Watcom SQL compatibility views (-k) By default, database creation generates the views SYS.SYSCOLUMNS and SYS.SYSINDEXES for compatibility with system tables that were available in Watcom SQL (versions 4 and earlier of this software).
 These views will conflict with the Sybase Adaptive Server Enterprise compatibility views dbo.syscolumns and dbo.sysindexes unless the -c case sensitivity option is used.